Sandinista National Liberation Front: Relationship with the Catholic Church

 Prior to their victory in the 2006 election, Ortega sought to rekindle his old relationship with the Catholic Church and befriended Cardinal Miguel Obando y Bravo, an erstwhile opponent of the Sandinistas in the 1980s.
-Bravo emerged as a close ally of Ortega, and in return Sandinistas expressed their support for a blanket ban on abortion in 2006, and in his speeches Ortega would refer to the reforged FSLN as “Christian socialist”.
+Bravo emerged as a close ally of Ortega, and in return Sandinistas expressed their support for a blanket ban on abortion in 2006, and in his speeches Ortega would refer to the reforged FSLN as "Christian socialist".
 Despite this, FSLN still faces tensions with the Catholic clergy outside of Nicaragua.
 On August 23, 2020, Bishop Silvio Báez, who had been outside of Nicaragua for reasons of security since April 23, 2019, accused President Ortega of being a dictator.
 The Centro Nicaragüense de Derechos Humanos (Nicaraguan Human Rights Center, CENIDH) said that the Church had been the victim of 24 attacks since April 2018, including a fire that began in the Immaculate Conception Cathedral when a Molotov cocktail was thrown at a sacred image of the Blood of Christ on July 31, 2020.
+The overall relationship with the Catholic Church further soured when the Ortega Regime seized the Jesuit-run University in 2023, calling it a "center of terrorism."